NurHabibAssolihudin/Portofolio/README.md

-- 👋 Hi, My Name Is NurHabib Assolihudin
+- 👋 Hi, My Name Is NurHabib Assolihudin.
+I'am an Engineer.

 - 👀 I’m interested in :
-    Cyber Security,
-    Machine Learning/Ai,
-    Web Dev,
+    Computer Science,
+    Electrical Engineer,
-    and Game Dev.
+    and Astronomy.

-- 🌱 I’m currently learning how to build my own OS with c/c++ and assembly
+- 🌱 I’m currently doing reserch and development in robotic for my astronomy project.

 <!---
 NurHabibAssolihudin/NurHabibAssolihudin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.